The Debris of the "Last Major Merger" is Dynamically Young: Evaluations of Phase Mixing

 Interestingly, all of the prominent caustic structures are contributed by the prograde stars, which appear nearly identical to the folded residuals of the prograde + retrograde stars.
 The chevron in the bottom right panel of Figure \ref{fig:data} does not appear in the retrograde data folded residual due to its symmetry about $v_r=0$; this suggests that (i) the chevron in the retrograde data is dynamically old because it has $v_s=0$, and as a result, (ii) the caustics in the prograde data, which appear to come from a more recent merger event, and the chevron in the retrograde data, which appears to come from an older merger event, probably arise from different merger events.
 This is inconsistent with the analyses of \cite{Belokurov2023} and \cite{Davies2023b}, who claimed that the local phase-space folds all arise from the same merger event.
 Rather, this result agrees with the findings of \cite{Donlon2022} and \cite{Donlon2023}, who claimed that the local stellar halo contains debris from many radial mergers with a variety of accretion times; this could easily explain why we appear to see phase space folds with different dynamical ages in the local phase space.

 We choose to use only the prograde stars to measure the causticality of the observed data, because the folded residual of the prograde stars contains clear caustic structures, whereas the folded residual of the retrograde stars appears to be consistent with random noise.
 The causticality of this data is $C$ = 0.5188 $\pm$ 0.0007.
 Adding the retrograde and prograde stars together and then calculating the causticality of the observed data produces $C$ = 0.4250 $\pm$ 0.0004, although adopting this lower value for the causticality of the observed data does not meaningfully change the conclusions of this work.
+Additionally, the observed causticality of the data depends on the choice of bin size (see Appendix \ref{app:binning}), although because the observed and simulated data use the same binning scheme, no systematic error is introduced by the choice of bin size.